BobbyEllena/BobbyEllena/README.md

 - 👋 Hi, I’m @BobbyEllena
-- 👀 I’m interested in learning to become a better coder.
+- 👀 I'm a recent graduate of Kenzie Academy.
-- 🌱 I’m currently learning Python.
+- 🌱 I have reveived the following certificates:
+-   Front End Web Development and Full Stack Web Development.
 - 💞️ I’m looking to collaborate on Python and JavaScript
 - 📫 How to reach me https://www.linkedin.com/in/bobby-ellena/
 <!---